 This article provides helpful tips to those individuals and teams tasked with finding a web design agency to develop their next website.
 Too often, we see people making poor decisions when it comes to one of their most important company assets; their website.
-Webolutions has been among Denver’s top web design companies for almost 25 years and shares tips and insights to help avoid costly website design and development mistakes.
+Webolutions has been among Denver’s top web design companies for more than 25 years and shares tips and insights to help avoid costly website design and development mistakes.

 SEO web design is a best-in-class approach to designing and developing websites that rank well and have a high conversion rate.
 When a web design company designs and develops a website with search engine optimization a primary focus throughout the entire website build process, these websites perform better.
-SEO designed websites rank higher in the search engines and, subsequently, generate more website traffic and potential customers.
-Furthermore, because the SEO web design process also factors in a good user experience, visitors stay on the site longer, visit more pages and complete more actions like form completions or picking up the phone to call.
-Websites that are optimized for rankings, traffic and conversions provide a higher return on investment.
+SEO-designed websites rank higher in the search engines and, subsequently, generate more website traffic and potential customers.
+Furthermore, because the SEO web design process also factors in good user experience, visitors stay on the site longer, visit more pages and complete more actions like form completions or picking up the phone to call.
+Websites that are optimized for rankings, traffic, and conversions provide a higher return on investment.
 If you’re interested in learning more about what SEO is, see our What is SEO Questions page.

 The first consideration when designing and building a website is to have a clear understanding of who your website is for, that is, who is your ideal client/customer?
 Another important consideration is what do you want your website to do?
 Is it to generate leads or sales?
 Understanding your target customer persona impacts how the website should look and function.
 Skipping this step often results in poor website conversion rates and reinvestment in another website sooner than otherwise needed.